Streets of Rage 3: Soundtrack

-The game's soundtrack was composed by Yuzo Koshiro and Motohiro Kawashima, who had both worked on Streets of Rage 2, and features influences from Detroit's hard techno scene which was popular in Tokyo nightclubs at the time of the game's development.
+The soundtrack was composed by Yuzo Koshiro and Motohiro Kawashima, who had both worked on Streets of Rage 2.
+It features influences from Detroit's hard techno scene which was popular in Tokyo nightclubs at the time of the game's development.
 For the soundtrack, Koshiro created a new composition method called the "Automated Composing System" to produce "fast-beat techno like jungle."
 It was among the most advanced electronic music creation technique at the time, incorporating heavily randomized sequences.
 This resulted in sounds generated automatically that, according to Koshiro, "you ordinarily never could imagine on your own."
-This method was very rare at the time, but has since become popular among techno and trance music producers.
-The soundtrack also had elements of abstract, experimental, and gabber.
+The soundtrack incorporates "fast-paced percussion", and "wailing hyper-melodic synths", with "atonal shards of algorithmic experimentation".
+Fact wrote that the soundtrack foreshadowed trance, gabber and the work of later experimental electronic musicians.

 Re-releases

 The Japanese version of Sonic Gems Collection includes Bare Knuckle I, II, III (Streets of Rage 1, 2 and 3).
 These are excluded from releases outside Japan to obtain lower age ratings.
 Streets of Rage 3 later appeared alongside its other games in Sonic's Ultimate Genesis Collection, and in Sega Genesis Classics.
 On May 3, 2012, Streets of Rage 3 was released on Valve's Steam platform, both as a stand-alone game as well as part of the Sega Genesis Classics Pack 5.
 A Streets of Rage Collection, which released under the Sega Vintage Collection series in 2012, features the original trilogy and allows the player to choose between the Japanese, European, or North American versions of them.
 Streets of Rage 3 is included in the North American and European models of the Genesis Mini 2 microconsole released on October 27, 2022.
 Although the Japanese Bare Knuckle III, not featured on the Japanese Mega Drive 2 Mini, can be played by changing the language settings, the section in which players can fight against and unlock Ash has been removed from this version of the game.